john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/building.md

 [![cat-development-tools::cargo-plugins][cat-development-tools::cargo-plugins-badge]][cat-development-tools::cargo-plugins]{{hi:Cargo plugins}}
 [![cat-development-tools::build-utils][cat-development-tools::build-utils-badge]][cat-development-tools::build-utils]{{hi:Build Utils}}

 `cargo make` is a Rust task runner and build tool.
-The `cargo-make` task runner enables to define and configure sets of tasks and run them as a flow.
+The [`cargo-make`][c-cargo_make]⮳{{hi:cargo-make}} task runner enables to define and configure sets of tasks and run them as a flow.
 A task is a command, script, rust code, or other sub tasks to execute.
 Tasks can have dependencies which are also tasks that will be executed before the task itself.
 With a simple toml based configuration file, you can define a multi platform build script that can run build, test, generate documentation, run bench tests, run security validations and more, executed by running a single command.

 Install with